In-depth analysis of music structure as a text network: Introduction

-Music is often considered as a form of natural language \cite{Music_Nature1,Music_Nature2,Music_Nature3} because it exhibits the ability to adapt \cite{Nature1} and co-evolve with the human civilization.
+Music is often considered as a form of natural language \cite{Music_Nature1,Music_Nature3} because it exhibits the ability to adapt \cite{Nature1} and co-evolve with the human civilization.
 According to Soviet musicologist Henry Orlov, music can participate in communication and unite people through a single emotion.
-The development of languages and music can be categorized into distinct stages that reflect the historic events of each era, and both originate from the imitation of sounds from the environment.
+The development of languages and music can be categorized into distinct stages that reflect the historic events of each period, and both originate from the imitation of sounds from the environment.
 Music, like language, has developed its own notation and system of reading and writing.
 The meaning conveyed by music is less precise than spoken language due to its lack of tenor and vehicle \cite{tenor1,tenor2}.
 Despite this ostensible weakness, music is no less capable of evoking our memories of specific experiences \cite{music_memory}.
 By using magnetoencephalography (MEG), it has been confirmed that music and language are governed by the same mechanism in the cerebral cortices.
 This implies the similarity in their processing of data that are transmitted through the sounds associated with spoken language and music harmony \cite{music_text1}.
-Although language is rarely expressed through singing or playing an instrument like music, they both make use of the same cognitive mechanism which gives rise to the active discipline of ``Shared Synthetic Integration Resource Hypothesis" \cite{music_text2}.